tokyoking/ctf/heap/otherbins/ImaginaryCTF23/mailman/README.md

 Challenge menu.

-`Write a letter` asks idx, letter size and content and allocates a chunk based on our input. `Send a letter` takes idx and frees it and `Read a letter` reads chunk's content.
+`Write a letter` asks idx, letter size and content and allocates a chunk based on our input. `Send a letter` frees the chunk and `Read a letter` reads chunk's content.